Abdelrahman-18/airflow-depi-dags/README.md

 ### DAG Graph View

-This screenshot shows the DAG graph in the Airflow UI.
+This shows the DAG graph in the Airflow UI.
 The three tasks are connected in sequence: print_date → welcome_message → generate_random

 <div>